 McMillan, R. S.; Larsen, J. A.; Bressi, T. H.; Scotti, J. V.; Mastaler, R. A.; Tubbiolo, A. F. 2015.
 Spacewatch® Observations of Near-Earth Objects.
 IAU General Assembly, Meeting #29, #2221001Larsen, Jeffrey A.; McMillan, Robert S.; Bressi, Terrence H.; Mastaler, Ronald A.; Scotti, James V.; Tubbiolo, Andrew F. 2015.
 Public Archiving and Curation of Spacewatch® Data.
 American Astronomical Society, DPS meeting #47, #308.14

 Maleszewski, Chester; Smith, Paul S.; McMillan, Robert S. 2016.
 Constraining the wavelength dependence of polarization for various asteroid taxonomies.

-As of 2018 July 30, Robert S. McMillan had also contributed to 1,710 Minor Planet Electronic Circulars (MPECs) and Minor Planet Circulars (MPCs) describing discoveries and followup astrometry of minor planets and comets, and contributed to approximately 542 additional MPECs in Daily Orbital Updates from the Minor Planet Center without explicit author attribution.
-He has also contributed to 27 IAU Circulars, 14 IAU Central Bureau Electronic Telegrams, and dozens of other astronomical publications not listed above since 1971.
+As of 2020 Feb 13, the Spacewatch® Project under McMillan's leadership had contributed to 8,806 Minor Planet Electronic Circulars (MPECs) and 620 Minor Planet Circulars (MPCs) describing discoveries and followup astrometry of minor planets and comets.
+Spacewatch® has also contributed to approximately 2,377 additional MPECs in Daily Orbital Updates from the Minor Planet Center without explicit author attribution.
+Spacewatch® has also contributed to 176 IAU Circulars and 160 Central Bureau Electronic Telegrams.
+McMillan personally has also contributed to dozens of other astronomical publications not listed above since 1971.